The Hampton Archive Project

 Dr. O.W.
 (Bud) Hampton

 The late Dr. Hampton was an Adjunct Curator of Anthropology, University of Colorado Museum, Boulder.
-He earned his doctorate from Texas A&M University and a master's in geology from the University of Colorado.
-As ethnographer, he studied the material culture of the Dani people of Papua (formerly named Irian Jaya) during the period from 1982 to 1999.
+He earned his doctorate from Texas A&M University.
+He also held a master's degree in geology and a master's degree in business from the University of Colorado.
+Dr. Hampton studied the material culture of the Dani people of Papua (formerly named Irian Jaya) during the period from 1982 to 1999.
 This was a critical period for anthropological study in this region, since the area became safe for travel, while outside influences still remained relatively modest.
-Dr. Hampton was principally interested in stone tools (he was a geologist by training), but he collected artifacts, photographed, and documented all aspects of Dani material culture and the nearby cultures such as the Yali and the Sentani.
+Dr. Hampton was principally interested in stone tools but he also collected all kinds of artifacts.
+He photographed, and documented all aspects of Dani material culture and the nearby cultures such as the Yali.
 He was the author of Culture of Stone, Sacred and Profane Uses of Stone Among the Dani.